juntao/arenztopia/content/news/_index.md

 This section contains the Olb City Announcer, which is a weekly newspaper that provides comprehensive news from around Arenztopia.
 The Olb City Announcer is known as a reputable source of news and has been approved by the Arenztopian Government.

-CEO, Developer of OCA, and Head Writer: Tony Yuan
+Co-CEO, Developer of OCA, and co-Head Writer: Tony Yuan
 Editor In Chief, Co-CEO and Co-Head Writer: Lorenzo Avila
 Head Journalist and creator of idea of OCA: Claire Peters
 Meteorologist: Mezoir Logan